-Areas assessed: task fulfilment / topic relevance, grammatical range and accuracy, vocabulary range and accuracy, pronunciation, fluency.
+The areas assessed are task fulfilment / topic relevance, grammatical range and accuracy, vocabulary range and accuracy, pronunciation and fluency.

 5. B1 (or above) Likely to be above A2 level.

 Responses to all three questions are on topic and show the following features: